 up to the next whole number.

-- The life insurance premium for FY17 and FY18 is 1.31% of the employee's salary.
+- The life insurance premium is calculated as a percentage of the employee's salary and varies from year to year.

 - The employee's health insurance premium varies according to the employee's plan and coverage.